Speech Therapy For Right Hemisphere Brain Damage

 • Paralysis in lower face, arm, and leg on one side of the body (hemiplegia)

-It’s worth noting that these symptoms overlap with a number of other health concerns, including autism spectrum disorder and dementia, so if you or a loved one are experiencing any of the above, it’s a good idea to see a speech therapist to have them screen you.
+It’s worth noting that these symptoms overlap with a number of other health concerns, including autism spectrum disorder and dementia.

 What Causes Right Hemisphere Brain Damage?